 Player Capsule: Jalen Bates

-SunDevilSource.com analysis (06/2016): There are some innate tools Bates has to work with that just can't be taught.
+Even with all of this working against Bates, there's a lot to like about his potential.
+Among the guys who have been on the roster for two or more seasons without much playing time, Bates is among the most promising.
 He's extremely long-limbed on an angular 6-foot-4 frame, with enormous hands that required ASU to special order size 4x gloves.
-He covers tremendous ground with his long, aggressive strides getting off the football, and has quite a bit of suddenness for a 250 pounder.
+He covers tremendous ground with his long, aggressive strides getting off the football, and has quite a bit of suddenness for his size.

 Right now, Bates is a lot further along as a pass rusher than he is against the run, and that's holding him back from more playing opportunity.
 He has such long strides and a hyper-focus on getting to the quarterback that he can be manipulated in the run game, run directly at, and is an execution risk from a containment standpoint.
 This shouldn't always be the case, however, as his size and length should eventually benefit him in this regard.
 But he just needs more situational understand and split-second run recognition and the ability to adapt on the fly.
 It comes down to knowing when and how to chop his footwork and not get his shoulders turned away, and not letting linemen use his momentum against him as easily.

 Where Bates excels is using his length and very good explosiveness to win the edge as a pass rusher and he converts well to the pocket for a guy of his size, even though he needs to work on being able to drop his center of gravity to do so even more effectively.
 He's a candidate to out-run the pocket and be pushed behind the play as a result.
 But when he wins reps he does so with violent impact at the quarterback, and there's a very high ceiling here that he's working toward in the long term.
 He uses his length well at times hand displacement of the setting offensive tackle.
 Added flexibility work and strength training is going to help unlock a lot of his potential, the rest will come with time and experience.